 But what to see?

 Bellanda Tower (Tour Bellanda)

 This is an artificial waterfall but nothing less than spectacular.
-My mom spotted it from the old town and insisted on finding it.
-We climbed all the way to the top of the Castle Hill and went down from there.
+My mom spotted it in the old town and insisted on finding it.
+We climbed all the way to the top of Castle Hill and went down from there.

 Be aware as the ground will be slippery (au!) and you’ll get wet because of the water splashing from it, but it does make for some spectacular images, don’t you think?